-Instead SchuF offers a unique combination of isolation valves for this service.
-Thus the first isolation valve is a multi-port diverter valve.
-Advantage to this valve is that this valve closes the line to the unused control valve from the branch-off with absolutely no dead space.
+Instead, SchuF offers a unique combination of isolation valves for this service.
+Thus, the first isolation valve is a Multi-port Diverter Valve.
+Advantage to this valve is that it closes the line to the unused Control Valve from the branch-off with absolutely no dead space.
 Using any other type of valve will require a T-piece with a short branch leading up to the first isolation valve.
 The media (coal slurry) means that this short branch will clog completely, leading to severe problems when the unused control valve has been repaired and is to be taken into service.

-The second isolation valve is a SchuF angle valve 71KS.
-These valves are helped to seal by the line pressure, given an extra margin of safety.
+The second isolation valve is a SchuF 71KS Angle Valve.
+These valves are helped to seal by the line pressure, giving an extra margin of safety.
 The packing is protected by special internal sealing arrangements.

-The 30CH model flushing valve has been sucessfully used in several liquefaction plants for this.
+The 30CH Flushing Valve has been sucessfully used in several liquefaction plants for this.